Dr-Joe-Roberts/olfactometeR/README.md

-This package is largely written for undergraduate students and entomology researchers in the [Bruce Lab at Keele University](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) to replace the outdated software packages that do not run on modern operating systems, but may be useful for other researchers.
+This package is largely written for undergraduate students and entomology researchers in the [Bruce Lab at Keele University](https://www.keele.ac.uk/lifesci/ourpeople/tobybruce/#research-and-scholarship) to replace outdated software programmes that do not run on modern operating systems, but may be useful for other researchers.

 **DISCLAIMER:** `olfactometeR` is under active development and not all